Good-To-Know Dev Terms

 The application layer is tasked with ensuring effective communication between applications on different computer systems and networks.
 It is a component of an application that controls methods of communication with other devices.

-In Cosmos, RPCs are used by the command-line interface (CLI) among other things to access chains.
-A node exposes several endpoints - gRPC, REST, and Tendermint endpoint.
+In the Interchain Stack, RPCs are used by the command-line interface (CLI) among other things to access chains.
+A node exposes several endpoints - gRPC, REST, and CometBFT endpoint.

-Exposed by Tendermint, the Tendermint RPC endpoint is an HTTP1.1 server.
+Exposed by CometBFT, the CometBFT RPC endpoint is an HTTP1.1 server.
 The default port is

-9090, and the REST server default port is
+9090, and the REST server's default port is

 1317.
-The Tendermint RPC is independent of the Cosmos SDK and can be configured.
+The CometBFT RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP

 POST and JSON-RPC 2.0 for data encoding.

-For more information on the Tendermint RPC, gRPC, and the REST server, a closer look at the Cosmos SDK documentation (opens new window) is recommended.
+For more information on the CometBFT RPC, gRPC, and the REST server, a closer look at the Cosmos SDK documentation (opens new window) is recommended.

-Cosmos exposes both the Tendermint RPC and the Cosmos LCD.
+The Interchain Stack exposes both the CometBFT RPC and the LCD.
 For example, CosmJS uses RPC to implement a JSON-RPC API.

 Protobuf (for "Protocol Buffers") is an open-source, cross-platform data format developed by Google.
 It helps serialize structured data and assists with program communication in networks or when storing data.

-In Cosmos, Protobuf is a data serialization method that developers use to describe message formats.
-There is a lot of internal communication within a Cosmos application, and Protobuf is central to how communication is done.
+In the Interchain Stack, Protobuf is a data serialization method that developers use to describe message formats.
+There is a lot of internal communication within an interchain application, and Protobuf is central to how communication is done.

 With Cosmos SDK v0.40, Protobuf began replacing Amino as the data encoding format of chain states and transactions, in part because encoding/decoding performance is better with Protobuf than Amino.
 In addition, the developer tooling is also better for Protobuf.
 Another benefit of switching is that the use of gRPC is fostered, as Protobuf automatically defines and generates gRPC functions.
 Thus developers no longer have to implement the same query for RPC, LCD, and CLI.